mattermost/docs/source/manage/cloud-data-export.rst

 This creates a zip file of your Mattermost data.

-Next, download the export file using
+Next, download the export file by running the following mmctl command:

 .. code::

    mmctl export download [exportname] [filepath] [flags]

-Note that you can indicate the name of the export and its destination path ``$ mmctl export download samplename sample_export.zip`` or if you only indicate the name, the path will match it: ``$ mmctl export download sample_export.zip``.
+Note that you can indicate the name of the export and its destination path ``$ mmctl export download samplename sample_export.zip``.
+If you only indicate the name, the path will match: ``$ mmctl export download sample_export.zip``.

 When the file download is complete, log into your Mattermost server.
-Use the following command to import your data to your Mattermost server.
+Run the following mmctl command to import your data to your Mattermost server:

 .. code::

    mmctl import upload [filepath] [flags].

-You then need to extract the file in order to use it:
+Then extract the file to use it by running the following mmctl command:

 .. code::

    mmctl extract run [flags].

-Once your migration is complete and you’ve imported your data into your self-hosted instance, take a few days to validate your data and ensure everything is working as expected before taking down your Cloud instance.
-It’s recommended that you validate your data before taking down your Cloud instance.
+Once your migration is complete and you’ve imported your data into your self-hosted instance.
+We recommend that you take a few days to validate your data and ensure everything is working as expected before taking down your Cloud instance.

-If you encounter any issues or problems, please contact our support team via https://customers.mattermost.com/cloud/contact-us, or through the `Mattermost Help Center <https://support.mattermost.com/>`_.
+If you encounter any issues or problems, please contact our Support team via https://customers.mattermost.com/cloud/contact-us, or through the `Mattermost Help Center <https://support.mattermost.com/>`_.